sjsu-library/unionist/_items/unionist--text-0382.md

 articleType:
 volume: '1'
 issue: '36'
-transcription: "<p>ANTI-SLAVERY PUBLICATIONS</p><p>  FOR sale by P.A.
-BELL, No. 73,
+transcription: "<p>ANTI-SLAVERY PUBLICATIONS</p> <p>   FOR sale by P.A.
+BELL, No.
-  Chamber-street, Garrison’s works entire,<br>  consisting of ‘Thoughts on African Colonization,’ and Addresses delivered<br>  before the People of Color.
-‘The Sin of Slavery,’ by Professor Wright;<br>  Ivimey’s Lectures, (English edition)—Paxton’s Letters on Slavery—Prejudice<br>  Vincible, by Charles Stuart, of England—A scarce Anti-Slavery work, entitled<br>  ‘The Book and Slavery Irreconcilable,’ by the Rev.
+  73, Chamber-street, Garrison’s works entire,   consisting of ‘Thoughts on African Colonization,’ and Addresses delivered   before the People of Color.
+‘The Sin of Slavery,’ by Professor Wright;   Ivimey’s Lectures, (English edition)—Paxton’s Letters on Slavery—Prejudice   Vincible, by Charles Stuart, of England—A scarce Anti-Slavery work, entitled   ‘The Book and Slavery Irreconcilable,’ by the Rev. Geo.
+Bourne,—&amp;c.
-  Geo.
-Bourne,—&amp;c.<br>  &amp;c.<br></p><p>New York, 1833.</p>"
+  \  &amp;c. </p> <p>New York, 1833.</p> "
 scholarlyNotes:
 commentary: It is possible that this store was run by the prominent African-American Philip Bell, but this is not yet confirmed.